FCollaPi/datasci4health/p3/README.md

     <img width="900" alt="img-graph-dist" src="https://user-images.githubusercontent.com/54454569/172216868-8c1232a7-50a5-4109-9dce-0653750a7409.png">

-- `plot_colorbar2graph.py`: Outputs only a scale used on a unplottable graph
+- `plot_colorbar2graph.py`: Outputs only a scale used on an unplottable graph

 <img width="300" alt="colorbar" src="https://user-images.githubusercontent.com/54454569/172240943-9e855882-e783-41d3-a2a2-8ceebc7e58ec.png">

 - `calculate_pca.py`: Does not output any file, only updating a table that we also cannot create due to the lack of entry data.

-- `display_ml.py`: Uses classifiers to asses the models
+- `display_ml.py`: Uses classifiers to assess the models

     - Classifier: `Biased Dummy`